COVID-19-Rapid-Response-Mapping-Project/docs/README.md

  - Kumu's community suggested a service called sumApp that makes a nice form and makes an object for Kumu.
 This saves days.
  - We should have someone to vet/dedupe info.
  - ~We need to automate user-entered form data being converted to one of the above formats.~
  - We need a front-end to allow users to find the relevant map.
+For this we need to reference [the Kumu docs on filtering](https://docs.kumu.io/guides/filter.html).
  - We should provide this data via a publicly-accessible Web API for others to use.
 We have an iOS project intending to use our data feed.
  - There is no API to automatically upload new objects to Kumu.
 A script should be written to log in and update the data at a specified time each day.
 Perhaps a creative test integrated into the git CI that runs every time a new object is pushed that tests it's ability to login to Kumu and upload the new object.
  - We need ACTION resources as well but not necessarily mapped with Kumu.
 These would be things like [Folding@Home](https://foldingathome.org/2020/03/15/coronavirus-what-were-doing-and-how-you-can-help-in-simple-terms/) and call for volunteers to submit resources for unmapped areas.